damiannolan/racket-fp/README.md

 # Theory of Algorithms Problems

-A series of problems relating to theory of algorithms and computation implemented using the [Racket](https://racket-lang.org).
+A series of problems relating to theory of algorithms and computation implemented in [Racket](https://racket-lang.org).

 ## Problems